 In each message you send to update him, you tell him to please let you know if he has any questions or concerns.
 Crickets.

-He’s refusing to giver her the allergy medicine her doctor recommended to help get her body out of fight mode because you didn’t send any.
+He’s refusing to give her the allergy medicine her doctor recommended to help get her body out of fight mode because you didn’t send any.

 Even after you’ve stated twice that it’s his responsibility.

-He keeps sending messages stating it’s noted that I didn’t send any.
+He keeps sending messages stating it’s noted that you didn’t send any.
 Second request.
 Third request.
 Fourth request.

 An $8.99 bottle of OTC medicine.